SparkPost/pizza-bot/README.md

 `npm install -g ngrok`

 `ngrok` creates an HTTP "proxy": it gives you a random URL and all HTTP requests to that URL will be funnelled to the bot running on your machine.
-Don't worry too much about how it works; it's okay to let things be magical in the beginning. :magicwand:
+Don't worry too much about how it works; it's okay to let things be magical in the beginning.

 ### Run ngrok